eseidel/space_traders/packages/gen/README.md

 * Fix toString hack for queryParameters.
 * Support Parameter.explode.
 * Finish oneOf support.
+* Remove the 'prop' hack for GitHub spec.

 Is the body sometimes passed in as an object, and sometimes created by the endpoint?
 Or is it always created by the endpoint?